Eilley Bowers: Economic hardship

 The rich silver of the Comstock Lode began to play out in 1863 resulting in a deepening depression throughout 1864.
 Sandy moved back to Gold Hill to help save the mine.
 With health failing, he attempted to sell or lease most of the Bowers mining operation in the spring of 1868.
-At the age of 35, Sandy died of Lung Disease on April 21, 1868 at his Gold Hill residence.
+At the age of 35, Sandy died of "inflammation of the lungs" on April 21, 1868 at his Gold Hill residence.
 He was buried on the hill behind his Mansion.

 In 1873, Virginia City recovered with a new strike bringing wealth back to the region.
 Eilley Bowers opened the Bowers Mansion to the public as a resort.
 The grounds were advertised as being beneficial to health, while dances and social events were held in the mansion.
 Bowers improved the mansion and grounds by adding a dance hall and offering the upstairs suits for family use.
-With the extension of the railroad which now connected Virginia City to the young town of Reno and the Trans Continental Railroad, Bowers Mansion became a prime destination for grand excursions.
+With the extension of the railroad which now connected Virginia City to the young town of Reno and the Transcontinental Railroad, Bowers Mansion became a prime destination for grand excursions.
 Eilley spent many weekends hosting extravagant picnics.
 The guests bathed in the fishponds, swung under the trees, waltzed on the dance floor and generally just had a fine old time.
 For the next few years, Bowers Mansion was filled with music and laughter.

 Meanwhile, Persia Bowers was sent to live with friends in Reno allowing her to go to school and learn music.
 On July 14, 1874 Persia died of what may have been a ruptured appendix.
 She was buried behind the mansion with her father.

 The resort brought in some money, but Bowers was still in debt.
 The Bowers Mine was sold to pay off creditors, and she entered into negotiations with the newly created State of Nevada for the state to purchase the mansion as a psychiatric hospital.
 Unfortunately for Bowers, the deal fell through, and she was obliged to begin to sell her possessions to settle debts.

 Bowers made one final attempt to save the mansion when she hired construction crews and began renovating the mansion.
 This time she changed the entire structure by adding a third floor.
 The $8,000 expansion included 14 rooms including 10 over the main house and two over each wing.
 However, this only increased her debt.